overtone1000/uDAQC/docs/Architecture.md

 -IO_ModifiableValue: This is an IO Object that extends/inherits IO_Value.
 It adds functionality allowing the IO_Value to be modified remotely and saved on the device.
 -IO_Group: This is an IO Object that extends/inherits IO_Node and extends the class with a list of child IO_Nodes.
 -IO_System: This is an IO Object that extends/inherits IO_Group and extends the class with functions that encapsulate network communication.
+Each IO_Device can contain multiple IO_Systems.

 # Communication
 TCP communication occurs between uDAQC Devices and uDAQC Centers.
 When a device or center begins, it broadcasts a UDP message requesting TCP communication on a given port.
 The recipient responds by initiating the TCP communication.
-Afterwards, there are three primary communications that occur in uDAQC:
+Afterwards, there are three primary communications that occur in uDAQC.
+There general nature is described in the list below with further details in the subsequent sections of this document.
 1. On initialization, the device sends a Description for each IO_System, which contains information about the structure and contents of the IO_System.
 2. Afterwards, the device sends Data for each IO_System, which contains a timestamp and the values of the IO_Values contained in its system.
 3. Centers can send messages to Devices directing them to change an IO_ModifiableValue and the value to which it should be changed.